In English

 Day 1: Tour of Recife Antigo (Old Recife)

-If you visit all the museums and cultural facilities, eat in a restaurant and take a catamaran tour, you can reserve a whole day for Recife Antigo and extend it into the night.
-If you just want to walk around and visit one or two museums, an afternoon may be enough, possibly combined with a morning at the beach or in Olinda’s Historic Center.
+If you plan to visit all the museums and cultural sites, enjoy a meal at a local restaurant, and take a catamaran tour, dedicate an entire day to Recife Antigo and even extend your visit into the evening.
+If you just want to walk around and visit one or two museums, a single afternoon may suffice, perhaps combined with a morning at the beach or a visit to Olinda’s Historic Center.

 paço do frevo is one of the best things to see in recife